adonisjs/adonis-websocket/README.md

 </p>

 <br>
 Adonis Websocket is the official **websockets** provider for AdonisJs.
-It let you easily setup/authenticate channels and rooms with elegant syntax and power of ES2015 generators.:rocket:
+It lets you easily setup/authenticate channels and rooms with elegant syntax and power of ES2015 generators.:rocket:

 <br>
 <hr>